emgoto/trello-sla/README.md

 Make sure to run `npm run build` before pushing changes.
 This will use the settings in `webpack.config.js` and put your js files into the `docs/js` folder.

 We use docs instead of public as this is a limitation of the way Github Pages works.

+## Calculating SLAs
+We make use of Trello's actions API (this requires the user to authenticate and provide us their token) to grab all the times a card has been moved from one list to another.

+When a new SLA is created,